About

 Professor Emeritus Dr. David Parkinson has been named a visiting fellow of the British Academy, the UK’s national academy for the humanities and social sciences.
 The research project in which he is involved, Walking Perth’s Past: The Muses Threnodie for New Audiences, will produce a new scholarly edition of Henry Adamson’s The Muses Threnodie (1638).

 Dr. Jeanette Lynes won the College of Arts and Science Distinguished Scholar/Artist Research Award for 2019.
-Dr. Lynes has a national reputation as a writer, evidenced not only by her published record as a poet and novelist but in her mentoring of other writers.
-She built the MFA in Writing from the ground up, with 42 students now having graduated from the program.
+Dr. Lynes has a national reputation as a writer, evidenced not only by her published record as a poet and novelist but in her mentoring of other writers through the MFA in Writing program.
 Since her arrival in 2011, she has authored or edited five books: Archive of the Undressed (2012), The John Clare Poems (2015) , Where the Nights Are Twice as Long: Love Letters of Canadian Poets (2015, co-edited with David Eso), The Small Things That End the World (2018), which won a Saskatchewan book award, and The Apothecary's Garden (2022) .
 She was winner of the 2019 Constance Rooke Creative Non-fiction Prize.

 Professor Emerita Dr. Lisa Vargo was awarded a Distinguished Professorship at the University of Saskatchewan in 2021 to recognize her distinguished research career.
 In 2018, she was awarded the Distinguished Scholar Award by the Keats-Shelley Association of America, recognizing career-long excellence in scholarship on the writers of the period.